Introduction to Data Transfer using Globus

 Globus Collection

-The Collections tab provides a table with with metadata regarding the data transfer endpoints that a user has setup.
+The Collections tab provides a table with metadata regarding the data transfer endpoints that a user has setup.

 Globus Collection Table